Who Is Metro

 Metro cooperates with the Environmental Protection Agency (EPA), South Carolina Department of Health & Environmental Control (SCDHEC), ReWa and all municipalities and other special purpose districts in the provision of sewer facilities throughout Greenville and Anderson Counties.

 Metro was initially governed by a commission consisting of three members and later increased to five members.
 Metro has grown through our construction of new sewer systems and from the donation of systems constructed in accordance with our requirements by development.
-We have also accepted older public and private systems which were rehabilitated to meet Metropolitan’s and SCDHEC requirements.
-Currently, Metro serves approximately 62,620 customers with more than 633 miles of collector lines, 9 pump stations and 10 miles of force main.
-Metro’s 148 square mile service area extends from northern Greenville County in the Slater Marietta area to the southern portions of the county, and east and west to the Greenville County line.
+We also have accepted older public and private systems which were rehabilitated to meet Metropolitan’s and SCDHEC requirements.
+Currently, Metro serves approximately 43,780 customers with more than 651 miles of collector lines, 9 pump stations and 10 miles of force main.
+Metro’s 148 square mile service area extends from northern Greenville County in the Slater-Marietta area to the southern portions of the county, and east and west to the Greenville County line.
 We also serve the Piedmont area in Anderson County.

 Metro staff provides all routine pipeline operations, maintenance, and system evaluation.
-Work orders and reports are generated during these activities, entered into the Metro Management Information System and utilized to assess the collection systems operational condition and requirements.
+Work orders and reports are generated during these activities, entered in Cityworks and are used to assess the collection systems operational condition and requirements.
 Metro uses a consulting engineer to review SSES data obtained by staff.
 The consulting engineer applies a level of condition to each sewer line viewed.
 The engineer reports this information to staff and together we prioritize rehabilitation projects.
 These projects are then budgeted and advertised for construction.
-When information indicates the necessity for immediate repair or replacement of pipeline or appurtenances, Metro calls upon its yearly maintenance contract (pipeline contractor) to complete the repair.
-The yearly maintenance contract is also used to make repairs needed prior to the installation of cast in place pipe (CIPP).
+When information indicates the necessity for immediate repair or replacement of pipelines or appurtenances, Metro calls upon its yearly maintenance contract (pipeline contractor) to complete the repair.
+The yearly maintenance contract is also used to make repairs needed prior to the installation of cast-in-place pipe (CIPP).

 Metro strives to keep its system working properly and efficiently by supporting its comprehensive maintenance and operations program.
 This proactive approach helps Metro’s customers avoid potential issues that could arise.
 Well trained personnel perform daily inspections and maintenance on Metro’s system to avoid any potential problems.
 These operations include: